hiiamboris/red-spaces-gitlab-mirror/quickstart.md

 <details>
 	<summary>
-		Hierarchical path usually looks like this: <pre>host/list/item</pre>.
-You can discover those paths for any given host face using the <pre>probe list-*aces anonymize 'host host-face</pre> command.
+		Hierarchical path usually looks like this: `host/list/item`.
+You can discover those paths for any given host face using the `probe list-*aces anonymize 'host host-face` command.
 	</summary>

 ```